rishav161/blog/README.md

 Backend Setup
 Clone the repository:

-bash
-Copy
-Edit
 git clone https://github.com/your-username/blog-app.git
 cd blog-backend
 Install dependencies:

-bash
-Copy
-Edit
 npm install
 Create a .env file in the blog-backend directory with the following environment variables:

-plaintext
-Copy
-Edit
 JWT_SECRET=your-secret-key
 MONGODB_URI=your-mongodb-connection-string
 Run the backend server:

-bash
-Copy
-Edit
 npm run dev
 The backend should now be running at http://localhost:5000.

 Frontend Setup
 Go to the blog-frontend directory:

-bash
-Copy
-Edit
 cd blog-frontend
 Install dependencies:

-bash
-Copy
-Edit
 npm install
 Run the frontend:

-bash
-Copy
-Edit
 npm run dev
-The frontend should now be running at http://localhost:3000.
+The frontend should now be running at http://localhost:5000.

 Running the Application Locally
 Prerequisites